alicepsychology/alicepsychology.com/_pages/about.md

 My vision is to help everyone experience genuine laughter and heartfelt happiness✨

-I completed a joint doctoral program between East China Normal University and NYU Shanghai under the supervision of Professor Pekka Santtila, focusing on empirical research in psychological interventions.
-Grounded in evolutionary psychology, my research aims to develop online self-help tools tailored for diverse populations.
-Through publishing articles in academic journals and presenting at international conferences, I share innovative approaches to mental health services and their outcomes with both academic peers and the broader public, aspiring to integrate these tools into everyday life to benefit more people.
+I hold a joint Ph.D. from the East China Normal University and NYU Shanghai Joint Program, where I conducted empirical research on psychological interventions under the guidance of Professor Pekka Santtila.
+My work focuses on developing online self-help tools grounded in evolutionary psychology, with the goal of seamlessly integrating them into daily life to support diverse populations and maximize their impact.

-This research builds on the solid foundation I established while pursuing a Master's degree in Marriage and Family Therapy at Syracuse University in the United States.
-During my studies, I provided over 500 hours of face-to-face counseling to local community members and honed my clinical skills through 170 hours of professional supervision.
-These experiences deepened my understanding of the value of mental health services and laid a robust practical groundwork for my doctoral research.
+My foundation in this field was built during my Master’s degree in Marriage and Family Therapy at Syracuse University, where I provided over 500 hours of face-to-face counseling to community members and honed my clinical skills through 170 hours of professional supervision.
+These hands-on experiences have equipped me with practical insights that deeply inform my current research.

-Currently, I am dedicated to exploring new formats and expanding the accessibility of mental health services, striving to advance the field and help more people achieve inner peace and lasting happiness.<br />
+Today, I am dedicated to enhancing the accessibility and effectiveness of mental health services through innovative approaches and technology.
+My ultimate goal is to empower individuals to achieve inner peace and lasting happiness, making mental health care more inclusive and transformative for all.<br />

 **Research Interest:** Evolutionary Psychology, Human Sexuality<br />

 **Email:** alicegao1994@gmail.com <br />

 **Resume:** [Click to Download](../files/Resume - Qianhui Gao.pdf)

 **Back Ground**<br />